Inclusion within our setting

 How we identify and support children's learning and development needs

-The EYFS document, Development Matters is used to underpin our observations and assessments of each child’s phase of development and systems of progress monitoring support the tracking of children’s learning to ensure that there is rapid sustained progress in the Prime and Specific Areas of learning and clear evidence of children displaying characteristics of effective learning.
+The EYFS document, Development Matters is used to underpin our observations and assessments of each child’s development and systems of progress monitoring support the tracking of children’s learning to ensure that there is rapid sustained progress in the Prime and Specific Areas of learning and clear evidence of children displaying characteristics of effective learning.
 We identify children from vulnerable groups such as those in receipt of 2 Year Old Funding, Forces Families, looked after children and children with English as an Additional Language.
 We also use the Leuven Scales to support our observations of children’s involvement and well-being.
 Where we have concerns, we are able to identify gaps in learning or delays in progression and to target support appropriately.
 Once identified, the SENCo Team will meet with the Room Leader, Key Person and parents/carers to discuss concerns, putting nursery based interventions in place or making referrals to the appropriate outside agencies in consultation with parents/carers.

 Links we have to other agencies